-Criminal Justice is a semester course that introduces students to the dynamics of the American system of criminal justice.
+Criminal Justice is a semester-long course that introduces students to the dynamics of the American system of criminal justice.
 This course will cover criminology, aspects of sociology and psychology, political science, and current society along with historical events.
 Throughout this course, we will be exploring the three themes of society, public policy, social systems, and American values.
-This course will allow students to have a more holistic view of the country and justice system that we are part of.
+This course will allow students to have a more holistic view of the country and justice system that surrounds us.